Theo Robinson

 Born in England, he won seven caps for Jamaica in 2013.
 He began his career at Watford, making his debut in the English Football League in April 2006 and his debut in the Premier League in May 2007.
 He was loaned out to Southern League side Wealdstone in 2007, and then League Two side Hereford United, and scored 16 goals in 52 appearances to help Hereford win promotion in the 2007–08 season.
-He spent the 2008–09 season on loan at Southend United, and was sold on to Huddersfield Town in July 2009.
-He was loaned out to Millwall in September 2010, and joined the club on a permanent basis in January 2011.
-The following month he was loaned out to Derby County, and joined the club on a permanent basis in the summer.
-He rejoined Huddersfield Town on loan in February 2013, and was sold to Doncaster Rovers in August 2013.
+He spent the 2008–09 season on loan at Southend United and was sold on to Huddersfield Town in July 2009.
+He was loaned out to Millwall in September 2010 and joined the club permanently in January 2011.
+The following month, he was loaned out to Derby County and joined the club permanently in the summer.
+He rejoined Huddersfield Town on loan in February 2013 and was sold to Doncaster Rovers in August 2013.
 He joined Scunthorpe United on loan in March 2015.

-Robinson signed with Scottish Premiership side Motherwell in August 2015, and moved on to Port Vale in January 2016, and then Lincoln City in October 2016.
-He was sold on to Southend United in January 2017, and then loaned out to Swindon Town 12 months later.
-He was loaned out to Colchester United in August 2019.
+Robinson signed with Scottish Premiership side Motherwell in August 2015 and moved on to Port Vale in January 2016, and then Lincoln City in October 2016.
+He was sold on to Southend United in January 2017 and then loaned out to Swindon Town 12 months later.
+He was loaned to Colchester United in August 2019.
 He rejoined Port Vale in August 2020, where he would remain for 12 months before switching to Bradford City.
-Robinson then signed for Hartlepool United in October 2022 and Brackley Town in March 2023.
+Robinson later played for Hartlepool United, Brackley Town, Gloucester City and Bromsgrove Sporting.